rtqichen/torchdiffeq/README.md

 # PyTorch Implementation of Differentiable ODE Solvers

 This library provides ordinary differential equation (ODE) solvers implemented in PyTorch.
-Backpropagation through all solvers is supported using the adjoint method.
-For usage of ODE solvers in deep learning applications, see [1].
+Backpropagation through ODE solutions is supported using the adjoint method for constant memory cost.
+For usage of ODE solvers in deep learning applications, see reference [1].

 As the solvers are implemented in PyTorch, algorithms in this repository are fully supported to run on the GPU.